dsrvlabs/vatz/README.md

 # What is VATZ?

 **VATZ** is a tool for building, analyzing, and managing blockchain node infrastructure safely and efficiently.
-You can set up VATZ to manage existing or new blockchain nodes and integrate with popular services PagerDuty, Discord, Telegram and more as well as custom in-house solutions.
+You can set up **VATZ** to manage existing or new blockchain nodes and integrate with popular services like PagerDuty, Discord, or Telegram as well as custom in-house solutions.

-## How does **VATZ Project** work?
+## How does VATZ Project work?

-**VATZ** project is primarily designed to check the node states in real-time and receive alert notifications of all blockchain protocols, including metrics that the protocol itself does not support.
+This project is primarily designed to check node states in real time and receive alert notifications for all blockchain protocols, including metrics that the protocol itself might not support.

 To this end, it consists of 3 components:

+1. **VATZ-Proto**: API specification for VATZ (SVC) and VATZ Plugins that implements protobuf allowing users to develop in the language they wish.
-1. **VATZ** : **VATZ** executes plugin APIs based on configs, checks the health of plugins, and sends notifications to configured channels
+2. **VATZ (SVC)**: Service that executes plugin APIs based on configs, checks plugin health, and sends notifications to configured channels.
-2. Plugins (SDK): Various features like checking node status, collecting node metrics and executing certain commands, can be integrated to VATZ through separate plugins.
-3. Monitoring: Various logs and data of nodes are exported by a node exporter and monitored through the 3rd party applications like Grafana.
+3. **VATZ** **Plugins (with SDK)**: Plugins that integrate with VATZ to support features like node status checks, metric collection, and command execution.

 For further information, check [VATZ Project Design](docs/design.md)

 ## What is the key feature of **VATZ Project**?

-  ### Multi Protocol Support
+### Multi-Protocol Support
-   **VATZ** is NOT limited Protocol Type where it categorizes on chain protocol.
-Any Protocol can be managed through VATZ with plugins, even unsupported protocols can be integrated through simple plugin development.
+Any protocol can be managed through **VATZ** with plugins.
+Even unsupported protocols can be integrated through simple plugin development.

 ### Infrastructure as Code
 **VATZ** is described using a high-level configuration syntax.
 You can divide your plugins into modular components that can then be combined in different ways to behave through automation.

+### Monitoring
+Various logs and node data are collected and exported by a node exporter, then monitored through the 3rd party applications like Grafana.

 ### Data Analysis
-   **VATZ** helps to build datasets for your managing protocols and transfer your data into popular services Prometheus, Kafka, Google BigQuery and more.
-Because of this, VATZ aims to set your Node infrastructure as efficiently as possible, and operators get insight into dependencies in their infrastructure.
-(2023-Q3)
+**VATZ** helps build datasets for your protocols, and transfer your data into popular services like Prometheus, Kafka, Google BigQuery, and more.
+In this way, **VATZ** aims to optimize your node infrastructure, and operators get insight into dependencies in their infrastructure.
+(Exp.
+2023-Q3)

-  ### Change automation
+### Change Automation
-  Complex sets of node's operational tasks can be done through **VATZ** with minimal human interaction.
-(2023-Q4)
+Complex node operation tasks can be executed through **VATZ** with minimal human interaction.
+(Exp.
+2023-Q4)

 # Our Mission

-We're on a mission to transform the way people experience blockchain technology and let them contribute and become a part of its technology.
+We're on a mission to both transform the way people experience blockchain technology, and help them shape it.
-As Validators, we provide tools to people to manage their own nodes with low cost and less effort for anyone who would like to join future blockchain technology.
+As validators, we provide tools for low-cost and low-effort node management for anyone wanting to onboard next-generation blockchain technology.

 ---
 # Usage of VATZ

-## How to get started with **VATZ**?
+## How to get started with VATZ
-Please follow [Installation guide](docs/installation.md) to install and start VATZ.
+Check out the[Installation Guide](docs/installation.md) to install and start using VATZ.

-## How to use **VATZ** CLIs?
+## How to use **VATZ** CLIs
-Please check [VATZ CLIs guide](./docs/cli.md) to find available CLI arguments.
+Refer to the [VATZ CLIs guide](./docs/cli.md) to find available CLI arguments.

 ## Official Plugins
-> We are developing official plugins together for easier operation including basic monitoring metrics.
+> Our team is developing official plugins for easier operation, including basic monitoring metrics.

 ### 1. [vatz-plugin-sysutil](https://github.com/dsrvlabs/vatz-plugin-sysutil)
-vatz-plugin-sysutil is **VATZ** plugin for system utilization monitoring such as
+vatz-plugin-sysutil is **VATZ** plugin for system utilization monitoring, i.e.:
 - CPU
 - DISK
 - Memory
+- Network Traffic

 ### 2. [vatz-plugin-comoshub](https://github.com/dsrvlabs/vatz-plugin-cosmoshub)
 vatz-plugin-comoshub is **VATZ** plugin for cosmoshub node monitoring for followings: